kubewarden/rfc/rfc/0022-policy-lifecycle.md

 ```

 The `PolicyRevision` is comparable to the [`ControllerRevision`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/controller-revision-v1/) resource in Kubernetes.
-The data field is of type `RawExtension`, which allows it to store any type of policy.
+The data field is of type `RawExtension`, allowing it to store any policy type.

 The Policy Server replicas will be watching the new `PolicyRevision` CRD directly and it will change the internal state of the evaluation environment when a new policy is created or updated.